Vaping injuries and deaths on the rise — Augusta University experts talk health risksOctober 4, 20192 min read

 Our experts are available to discuss the wide range of topics concerning e-cigarettes and vaping – simply click on either expert’s icon to arrange an interview.

-Martha Tingen Associate Director, Cancer Prevention, Control and Population Health
+Martha Tingen, PhD Associate Director, Cancer Prevention, Control and Population Health

 Tingen is a behavioral nurse scientist targeting the impact of COVID-19 on those who smoke or vape.